Latest information (March 29th 2021):

-3. Social Distancing will be observed (check current distance determined by the Government)
+4. Observe Social Distancing (check current distance determined by the Government)

-5. Make adjustments for young people and adults vulnerable or affected by COVID, and consult to make sure return plans are accessible and inclusive
+Make adjustments for young people and adults who are vulnerable or affected by COVID; make sure plans are accessible and inclusive

-Each District in Hereford and Worcester is currently finalising the details of support, which may include District working groups and/or approvers which will support sections with planning for the safe return to Scouting and in following the national framework (more information can be found here).
+Each District in Hereford and Worcester has put mechanisms in place using working groups and/or approvers to support volunteers in planning for the safe return to Scouting and in following the national framework.
 These approaches will differ based on local need.
-We know that for some people this process may seem a bit daunting – don’t worry- we are here to help…
+We know that for some people this process may seem a bit daunting – don’t worry, the County and District Teams are here to help.

-We will will update you to confirm details of how you can access this support and support County will be offering- we are currently arranging online briefing and training sessions for all adults in our County to explain the process and to ensure you know about the support available to you.
-One of the great things about Scouting is teamwork, and we are keen to work together to help everybody through this process.
-We will be with you every step of the way…
+We will will continue to update you with details of how you can access support.
+We are currently arranging online briefing and training sessions for all adults in our County that will explain the process and ensure you know how to get help if you need it.
+One of the great things about Scouting is teamwork and we are keen to work together to help everybody through this process.
+We will be with you every step of the way.

-Going forward, we know that not all our young people or volunteers will be able to return to face to face Scouting just yet, so it’s important that we continue to use digital tools to offer activities for all.
-Utilising a blended approach may be of benefit to some groups.
+We know that not all our young people or volunteers will be able to return to F2F Scouting just yet, so it’s important that we continue to use digital tools to offer activities for all.
+Utilising a blended approach may be the best idea for some groups.

 The video from the Blended Programme event can be viewed here.